Swami Vivekananda Yoga Anusandhana Samsthana: Claims of forthcoming yoga-based cures

 The Union Minister of State for AYUSH, Shripad Yasso Naik claimed after visiting S-VYASA in 2016 that "many people told us they have been cured of cancer by regular practice of yoga.
 The institute has found a technique of yoga for the prevention and cure of cancer".
+This statement drew strong criticism from oncologists like Raja Sarin of the Tata Memorial Centre and V. Shantha of the Adyar Cancer Institute, with the former saying "Three quarters of patients in India come to hospitals with end stage cancer.
+Late diagnosis is already a problem in India.
+This [the Minister’s statement] should not add to the problem".
 Naik further claimed that it would become possible to treat diabetes the same way.